mamba-org/micromamba-docker/README.md

     3.9.1
     ```

-### Using RUN to execute software within conda environments
+### Running commands in Dockerfile within the conda environment

-To `RUN` a command from a conda environment within a Dockerfile, you *must*:
+To `RUN` a command from a conda environment within a Dockerfile, as
+explained in detail in the next two subsections, you *must*:

 1. Set `ARG MAMBA_DOCKERFILE_ACTIVATE=1` to activate the conda environment
 1. Use the 'shell' form of the `RUN` command